ghostmaruko/myFlix_API/readme.md

 🔗 https://myflix-api-0vxe.onrender.com

-> **Nota:** Questo URL non mostra una pagina web.
+> **Nota:** This URL does not display a webpage.
-> È un server API — va usato tramite Postman, curl o via frontend React.
+> It is an API server — use it through Postman, curl, or your React frontend.

 ---

 ### Postman Collection (Import JSON)

-Puoi importare la collection completa direttamente in Postman tramite questo link:
+You can import the full Postman collection directly using this link

 **[Import Postman Collection](https://raw.githubusercontent.com/ghostmaruko/myFlix_API/refs/heads/master/postman_req/myFlix_API.postman_collection2.json)**

-Basta aprire Postman → Import → incollare questo URL.
+Just open Postman → Import → Paste this URL.

 ---